-The Science Council's registers provide a framework of professional recognition and development across the science workforce
+The Science Council's registers uphold and recognise high standards of professional practice across the science workforce.

 For someone working in science, professional registration proves your competence, ability and integrity.
 It demonstrates your commitment to keeping your skills and knowledge up to date through continuing professional development (CPD).
 It is the shortest CV you will ever have to write.

 For companies and employers, professional registration provides a framework for your workforce: investing in and rewarding the high standards of your staff at all levels.
 It helps build trust among your customers for your commitment to quality and professional practice.

 Entry standards are based on a combination of: knowledge and understanding; professional competence and commitment to professional ethics; conduct and continuing professional development (CPD).
 Applicants are assessed on the evidence they provide by a small panel of professional scientists, either through paper-based assessment or face to face.